vsbuffalo/vincebuffalo-website/content/blog/2020-08-20-genome-wide-signal-of-linked-sel.md

-the historical context and concepts like linked selection and polygenic adaptation to a non-scientist, and the second post, below, describes our work on temporal covariance as a signature of polygenic linked selection and its application to four evolve-and-reseqeunce data set.*
+the historical context and concepts like linked selection and polygenic adaptation to a non-scientist, and the second post, below, describes our work on temporal covariance as a signature of polygenic linked selection and its application to four evolve-and-reseqeunce data sets.*

+In the [last
+post](/blog/2020/08/20/the-genome-wide-signal-of-linked-selection-in-temporal-data.html),
-In the [last post](XXX), I explained two longstanding problems in the field of evolutionary genetics.
+I explained two longstanding problems in the field of evolutionary genetics.
 The first is detecting adaptation on polygenic traits from temporal genomic data.
 Temporal data is gathered by sampling a population through the generations and sequencing these samples, and provides us with a immense amount of information about the evolutionary process over short timescales.
 Yet even with this amount of data, distinguishing allele frequency changes caused by polygenic selection from that random genetic drift is a challenge.
 A population could be adapting over short timescales ---we might even observe drastic changes in a trait over a few generations--- yet it could be impossible to see the signature of such strong selection at the DNA level.

 The second related problem is how we quantify the roles of drift and linked selection in determining genome-wide allele frequency changes.
 Since the